sahilverma3120/365ENTERTAINMENTPROJECT/README.md

 # 365ENTERTAINMENTPROJECT
-iTs a project similar to hotstar app
+iTs a project similar Given by suven consultants

-// STB NO.SPACE MOBILE NO
-9217092170